Nikola Tesla Technical Museum: History

+From the very beginning, the concept of the Technical Museum was focused on the public and education, as well as lifelong learning and informal education, which coincided with the new paradigm of post-war European and American museums.
+The history of the location at Savska cesta 18 is interesting and connected to the area of operation of the Museum.
+Namely, the first tram depot of today's ZET (Zagreb Electric Tram) was located exactly on the Museum's location from the end of 1891 until the construction of a new depot on Trešnjevka in 1936, as evidenced by the discovery of a tram track excavated during works in the Museum's courtyard.

+Visits

 In 2012, the museum had 125,000 visitors.
 In 2013, it had over 118,000 visitors, and was the most visited museum in Croatia.
 With 141,000 visitors in 2018, it was the 7th most visited museum in Croatia.
+In 2023, the museum recorded almost 260,000 visitors, of which 31,500 were from abroad.
+And in 2024, it had 377,132 visitors which made it 3rd most visited museum in Croatia.

 In June 2015, the City Assembly of the City of Zagreb decided to rename the Technical Museum after Nikola Tesla.

 Features

 The museum maintains the oldest preserved steam engine in the area, dating from the mid-19th century, which is still operational.

 There are various distinct sections in the museum: